Clinical Internship Program

 How to apply

 Thank you for your interest in the Living Systems Clinical Internship Program in Marriage and Family Therapy and Pastoral Counselling.
-For policy and application requirements please see the following:

 Please address your inquiries and applications to: